777MW/TwilightToggle-Background-Service/README.md

 ## 🙏 Thank You

-for checking out Twilight Toggle!
-Let's make the internet a more eye-friendly place. 🌆
+For checking out Twilight Toggle!
+Let's make the internet a more vision-friendly place. 🌆

 ##
 > *Please note: Some elements, including a few per-page-render transparent image types are unable to be processed with modern CIELAB inversion.
 For the few sites where text, logos, or art doesn't render properly please utilize the System Tray icon.*